About the Course

 How do I book?
-Call us now with your card details to secure your place.
-Alternatively let us know if you wish to pay by bank transfer and we will send you our account details.
+Call us now with your card details to secure your place, or book online on our website.
 Upon receipt of cleared payment we will write to you confirming your place.

 What's included in the price?

-The all-inclusive cost covers your tuition, all materials that you will be using, protective mask and apron, a lovely lunch at the pub up the road, the item you make to take home (and sample pieces you will make too), and fixings with which to hang it.
+The all-inclusive cost covers your tuition, all materials that you will be using, protective mask and apron, all refreshments including a lovely lunch at a local pub on both days, all the pieces you will make and fixings to hang your main panel.